tobek/laminae/all.md

 maybe this is the forgetting place

-The Procedure? interesting associate, sounds a bit LXX, maybe a synonym
+The Procedure? interesting association, sounds a bit LXX, maybe a synonym

 Murder as art